 7. Reproduction.
 The plant root system also serves as a natural means of perpetuating a species.
-In mature Norfolk Island pine and certain plants, clonal seedlings or offshoots are commonly seen growing profusely around the trunk from horizontally growing roots.
-Likewise, new plants emerge from left-over tuberous roots after harvest in fields grown to sweet potato and yam bean (Pachyrhizus erosus).
+In mature agoho or horsetail tree (Casuarina equisetifolia) and certain plants, clonal seedlings or offshoots are commonly seen growing profusely around the trunk from horizontally growing roots.
+Likewise, new plants emerge from left-over tuberous roots after harvest in fields grown to sweet potato (Ipomaea batatas) and yam bean (Pachyrhizus erosus).
 As a rule, plants with a fibrous root system are easier to transplant than those with tap roots.

 (Ben G. Bareja 2010, edited Apr.
 13, 2019)